 But didn't Jesus want "peace on earth"?

-Don't be ridiculous.
-We can see that he doesn't from this statement.
+We can see that he doesn't from this above statement.

 "Blessed are the peacemakers, for they will be called children of God."
-(Matt.
-5:9)Yes, but the word, "peacemakers" has been translated from the Greek word εἰρηνοποιός (eirēnopoios), which is rooted in the word εἰρήνη, which can also mean "tranquility" and "the blessed state of devout and upright men..." according to the lexicon.
+(Matthew 5:9)Here the word, "peacemakers" has been translated from the Greek word εἰρηνοποιός (eirēnopoios), which is rooted in the word εἰρήνη, which can also mean "tranquility" and "the blessed state of devout and upright men..." according to Thayer's lexicon.

-So here, "peacemakers" relates to helping others achieve tranquility from within - meaning a state of spiritual advancement.
+This means that Jesus is referring to helping others achieve tranquility from within.
+This means a state of spiritual advancement.

-The word "peace" in Matt.
-10:34-35 also comes from the Greek word εἰρήνη.
+The word "peace" in Matthew 10:34-35 above also comes from the Greek root word εἰρήνη.
 But Jesus adds ἐπὶ τὴν γῆν which is being translated to "to the earth" here.
-The difference between the two contexts is that Jesus is speaking of societal "peace" in Matt.
-10:34-35 and inner "peace" in Matt.
-5:9.
+The difference between the two contexts is that Jesus is speaking of societal "peace" in Matthew 10:34-35 and inner "peace" or tranquility in Matthew 5:9.

 But why isn't Jesus interested in creating 'peace on earth' then?